 Paul Heaton.
-Lead Makeup Artist and MD
+Makeup Artist and Founder

-Devising strategic marketing solutions for Born’s business objectives, Paul is fully committed to our mission to improve the lives of trans and non-binary people by offering them practical help and advice, and working to boost their confidence and self-esteem.
+Devising strategic marketing solutions for Born’s business objectives, Paul is fully committed to a mission to improve the lives of trans and non-binary people by offering them practical help and advice, and working to boost their confidence and self-esteem.

 Sue Addlestone.
 Voice Training

 During her career, Sue has worked with both children and adults with a range of speech and language difficulties.
 Her work has been in the following settings: a special school, mainstream schools, health centres and NHS hospitals.
 Her work as a lecturer for students on the Speech Therapy degree course (Manchester Metropolitan University) helped in the training of future speech therapists.
 In addition Sue has a Certificate in counselling, family therapy and expertise in a cognitive behavioural therapy.